darrenj/me/manager-readme.md

 - Understand what you need from me
 - Discuss team issues or concerns
 - Explore broad strategy questions
-- Feedback for me, how N can help support?
+- Feedback for me, how can I help support?

 ### Skip-Level 1:1s